M2 Partners brings expertise and a personal touch to implementation

 “With Adobe Campaign, we’ve sent out 4.5 million triggered emails with an average open rate of 28% and a click-through rate of 5%,” says Bourke.
 “We’re making campaigns more targeted and expanding our volumes to reach a wider range of audiences.”

 For instance, the team uses triggers to make the onboarding experience more intuitive for new subscribers.
 As part of their subscriber benefits, a new subscriber receives the weekly Insider newsletter from HBR.org.
 Rather than entering the new subscriber directly into The Insider flow, on the day following subscribing, they receive a version of The Insider welcoming them to HBR.
 This approach eases subscribers into the weekly stream by starting with a welcome email.

 “Using triggers through Adobe Campaign and Adobe Analytics, open rates for The Insider are as high as 50%,” says Bourke.
 “With the ability to suppress other campaigns while welcoming new subscribers, we can deliver a much cleaner onboarding experience for customers.”

-As HBR builds more behavioral triggers into its batch campaigns, it aims to drive more revenue with fewer touches.
-“We’re managing batch emails in a more integrated way, layering in personalization and applying detailed segmentation so we can control campaigns with greater precision,” says Bourke.
+As HBR builds more behavioural triggers into its batch campaigns, it aims to drive more revenue with fewer touches.
+“We’re managing batch emails in a more integrated way, layering in personalisation and applying detailed segmentation so we can control campaigns with greater precision,” says Bourke.
 “The goal is to hit revenue numbers without overloading readers.”